Direct election: Asia

 The overwhelming majority of democracies in Asia are parliamentary, rather than presidential systems.
 Based on constitutional design, the Philippines is the only head of state elected by popular vote.
 South Korea has an even stronger presidential system as well a directly-elected head of state based on changes in 1987 to its constitution.

 Europe

 The first major European country to use direct elections was France (1848).
-However, if no candidate received a majority of the vote the National Assembly chose the winner from the top five candidates.
+However, if no candidate received a majority of the vote, the National Assembly chose the winner from the top five candidates.
 As the so-called Second Republic only lasted for one presidential term, this never happened.
 Germany (the Weimar Republic) was the first European country to use direct election of a president without intervention by the legislature.
-Both these systems were replaced by autocratic systems within a number of years, with indirect presidential elections instated with the restoration of democracy (in 1871 and 1949, in West Germany, respectively).
+Both these systems were replaced by autocratic systems within several years, with indirect presidential elections instated with the restoration of democracy (in 1871 and 1949, in West Germany, respectively).
 Currently, Europe has a mix of parliamentary republics, presidential republics, where the president is elected directly by the people, and semi-presidential republics - including contemporary France - which have a president elected directly and a prime minister responsible to the parliament.